jouellnyc/wpa-ent-mschapv2-bridge/README.md

 1. Install Buster per usual
 2. Install Hostapd - I used Hostapd v2.8-devel
 3. Install Dnsmasq - I usued Dnsmasq version 2.80
+4. I used wpa_supplicant v2.10
-4. Setup your config files like this or similar:
+5. Setup your config files like this or similar:

 ```